Ojaswi1/web-scraping-internet-usage-data/internet.md

 ### 5\.
 Coefficient Plot

-This coefficient plot estimates a linear regression model for prediction 2018 Internet Usage on average as a function of secure internet servers in 2018, goods exported and imported in 2017, and services exported in 2017.
+This coefficient plot estimates a linear regression model for predicting 2018 Internet Usage on average as a function of secure internet servers in 2018, goods exported and imported in 2017, and services exported in 2017.